Public service experience

 Core practice areas

 During each rotation, you’ll be given significant responsibilities in the following core practice areas, the duration of which may change depending on circumstances:

 - Civil Litigation – gain exposure to all aspects of civil litigation involving the Crown, including drafting pleadings and other court documents, preparing for and attending chambers applications, questioning and preparing legal opinions

 - Legal Services, Solicitors or Combined (Edmonton only) – help deliver advice to Alberta government ministries on a variety of matters, including corporate / commercial transactions, information and privacy, statutory interpretation, governance and regulatory compliance.
 You may also work with a specialized team that provides solicitor services and conducts unique litigation

-- Alberta Crown Prosecution Service (ACPS), Edmonton Prosecutions and Calgary Prosecutions – conduct summary conviction prosecutions, primarily in Traffic Court and Provincial Court.
+- Alberta Crown Prosecution Service (ACPS), Edmonton Prosecutions, Calgary Prosecutions and Regional Prosecutions – conduct summary conviction prosecutions, primarily in Traffic Court and Provincial Court.
 You'll also help senior Crown prosecutors prepare for trials involving indictable offences

 - ACPS, Appeals – help prepare appeals, including legal research and drafting factums and memoranda